hiibolt/KnowledgeBase/pages/Moment Of Inertia Lab Report.md

   This also helped me understand just what friction is on a rolling object, and how it applies a torque force to slow such an object down.

   I do believe that, like all kinematic/force labs, there are issues with system factors doing entropial work on the object.
+There is little to be done about it, however.

+  As a whole, I enjoyed this lab, and I would like to thank the TA for his excellent job going over how each equation is derived.
+It's easy to look at a complete proof with a blank stare and decide to instead 'black box' the equations, but